-Figure 1.
-Interface Module Status Indicators Primary Safety Device Requirements Interface Modules IM-T-9A and IM-T-11A are driven by one or two safety output channels of a primary safety device.
+Primary Safety Device Requirements

+Interface Modules IM-T-9A and IM-T-11A are driven by one or two safety output channels of a primary safety device.
 For higher risk applications, the design of the primary safety device must meet OSHA/ANSI control reliability requirements (U.S. applications) or ISO/IEC/EN Category 3 or 4, Performance Level d or e, and SIL 2 or 3 requirements for European applications.
-IM-T-..A Modules must be used only with primary safety devices that have External Device Monitoring capability (see wiring figures and the Warning Interfacing MPCEs).
+IM-T-..A Modules must be used only with primary safety devices which have External Device Monitoring capability (see Figures 4 through 8 and the Warning Interfacing MPCEs on page 7).

 At a minimum, each output channel of the primary safety device must: